 While blockchain slows down and requires more resources the larger the network becomes, a DAG does the exact opposite.
 The use of the innovative IOTA Tangle technology results in higher scalability and becomes faster and even more secure the more activity there is, according to the founders*.
 They further assume that it provides sufficient transaction capability and a data transfer layer for the Internet of Things.

 By 2020, there will be more than 20 billion connected devices that interact in different manners, generating enormous quantities of data.
 Currently, data is mostly limited to the control of a few entities and not available for the broad masses.
 Therefore, not everyone can develop new use cases or business areas.
 Especially at this time when data is becoming increasingly important, IOTA presents a counterpart to the status quo with their Data Marketplace

-The IOTA Marketplace is a decentralized data market place that aims to make data available to any compensating party.
-The data is being collected and traded in real time by connected devices like the Moreover, the Data Marketplace makes it possible to securely sell and access active data streams.
+The IOTA Marketplace is an example of a decentralized data market place that aims to make data available to any compensating party.
+The data is being collected and traded in real time by connected devices like the Bosch XDK.
+Moreover, the Data Marketplace makes it possible to securely sell and access active data streams.
 As an IOTA Data Marketplace user, either you have the option to buy or sell MAM (Masked Authenticated Messaging) encrypted data.

 There will be more on MAM below.
 First, we want to explain the role of the XDK in the IOTA ecosystem.

 Bosch XDK: the Swiss Army Knife for IoT